jazzdelightsme/StraightDocker/README.md

 (You don't need to be elevated.)

-In a nutshell: it will download this repo, expand it, then run the setup.ps1 script, which will ask a couple of questions, then launch an elevated window to enable windows features, copy an LCOW kernel to ProgramFiles, and put the docker EXEs in C:\docker, and then start the docker daemon (if you already have the required features enabled; if not, you'll have to reboot first).
+In a nutshell: it will download this repo, expand it, then run the `setup.ps1` script from the `sampleScripts` directory, which will ask a couple of questions, then launch an elevated window to enable windows features, copy an LCOW kernel to ProgramFiles, and put the docker EXEs in `C:\docker`, and then start the docker daemon (if you already have the required features enabled; if not, you'll have to reboot first).
 If you are running Windows PowerShell instead of PowerShell core (pwsh), then you will also have to allow some prompts to install the ThreadJob module.